chaninlaw/chaninlaw/README.md

 # Hi, I'm Nin! 👋

 ## 🚀 About Me
-> I'm a newbie web developer with a passion for learning.
-I'm proficient in JavaScript, HTML, and CSS, and I'm currently learning React.
-I'm always looking for new challenges and opportunities to grow my skills.
+> I'm a web developer with a passion for learning and always looking for new challenges and opportunities to grow my skills.
 I'm also a humble and friendly person who is always willing to help others.

 > I'm excited to share my work with the world and to learn from other developers.
 I hope to one day make a significant impact on the web development community.